This post may contain affiliate links. Read the full disclosure

-Your meal includes a voucher for either the early or late Fantasmic performance.
+Your dining reservations and meal include a voucher for either the early or late Fantasmic performance.
 You simply show up to the meeting space before the performance and get shown to your dedicated seating area right up close to the action!

 Why Recommend Something so Expensive?!